dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 Current data models and definitions for "things" often focus on defining actual physical devices and representing their state.
 That focus should perhaps be shifted into a more holistic or user-oriented perspective, defining abstract concepts as well.
-On the other a lot of focus is placed on human interaction with physical devices while IoT will be more oriented to interaction between "things" instead.
+On the other hand, a lot of focus is placed on human interaction with physical devices, while IoT may often be more focussed on interaction between "things" instead.

-Those things should be designed to be multiple-purpose, keeping in mind that solutions should be open-ended to facilitate new usages and new future domains of operation.
-This pattern has already happened, devices that were intended for one purpose end up being used for a different one given the right context ((e.g. smart phone led light turned out to be a heartrate monitor).
-IoT domain is currently missing insights into what user actually expect.
+Those things should be designed to be multi-purpose, keeping in mind that solutions should be open-ended to facilitate new usages and new future domains of operation.
+This pattern has already happened, where devices that were intended for one purpose ended up being used for a different one given the right context (e.g., a smart phone LED light was used as a heartrate monitor).

 # What Problems to Solve {#section-4}

-The position papers submitted by various organizations, industry groups and individuals made clear that there is not a single aspect to be solved but rather a range.
-At least the following goals have been described:
+The participants agreed that there is not simply a single problem to be solved, but rather a range.
+At least the following problems were discussed:

 * Formal Languages for Documentation Purposes

-Standardization organizations are in the need for a more formal description of their information and data models in order to simplify review, and publication.
+To simplify review and publication, standardization organizations are in need of a more formal description of their information and data models.
 For example, the Open Mobile Alliance (OMA) used an XML schema {{LWM2M-Schema}} to describe their object definitions (i.e., data model) and the actual object definitions are available for download as XML instance documents.
 These XML